game-ci/documentation/docs/github/v2/15-deployment/android.md

 ### 3- Generate an upload key and keystore

-Distributing an app via the Google Play store requires uploading an unsigned Android App Bundle (AAB) file and letting Google codesign your app for you using Play App Signing.
+Distributing an app via the Google Play Store requires uploading an unsigned Android App Bundle (AAB) file and letting Google codesign your app for you using Play App Signing.
 In order to do this, you need to create an upload signing key, which you will then sign your app with.

 In Unity, while Android is your selected build platform, open Player Settings.
 Under "Publishing Settings", click the "Keystore Manager" button to open the keystore manager.
 Click the "Keystore" dropdown, and then "Create New" > "Anywhere" to create a new keystore file.
 You can select any file location, just note where it is.